 Colonial expansion is a common, nearly universal phenomenon in human history.
 Though colonialism has shaped the modern world in many ways, it is not limited to modernity.
 Conquering foreign lands and subjugating other people(s) are basic processes in the formation of empires and states, and they existed long before the modern era.
 This interdisciplinary conference, hosted by the Department of Social Sciences at the University of Basel, seeks to explore varieties of colonialism throughout history and to uncover their common features.
 The organizers strongly encourage the submission of paper proposals on pre-modern and/or non-Western forms of colonialism.
 But, by comparing different areas, periods, and forms of colonial expansion and rule, the conference will also examine the (possibly) unique characteristics of modern European expansion.
-Theoretical reflections and empirical case studies or syntheses dealing with one or more of the following problems are welcome:

 Prof Axel T. Paul, Department of Social Sciences at the University of Basel